'My favourite part is finding real world, cost effective solutions to improving water quality...'

 Project Scientist, Our Land and Water National Science Challenge

-With his own scientific consultancy business, E3 Scientific, Clint oversees staff and applied research projects on environmental and earth science topics, for a range of clients across New Zealand.
+With his own environmental consultancy business, Land & Water Science, Clint is passionate about applied science within the environmental and earth science scope for a range of clients across New Zealand.

 ‘My favourite part of the job is finding real world, cost effective solutions to improving water quality outcomes and see the work I do actually being used to effect positive change,’ he says.

-His work sees him liaise with local Iwi, the Department of Conservation, district and city councils, and a number of industry clients on water quality.
+His work sees him liaise with catchment groups, local Iwi, regional, district and city councils, and a number of industry clients on water quality.
 Alongside his other work with the Waterways Centre and Our Land and Water, Clint plays an important part in advising on and maintaining New Zealand fresh water.